jonphipps/laravel-api-test/README.md

 And your simple CRUD and APIs are ready in mere seconds.

-Here is the full documentation.
+Here is the full documentation:

 [Upgrade Guide](https://github.com/mitulgolakiya/laravel-api-generator/blob/master/Upgrade_Guide.md).